pfgithub/scpl/docs/actions/gettrelloitems.md

 - `Lists`
 - `Cards`
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFTrelloBoardPickerParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFTrelloListPickerParameter